-Ramban: This is due to the principle cited in the Medrash Tanchuma 'Whatever happened to the Avos is a sign that it would later happen to their children'.
-And he (and the other commentaries) proceed to interpret them, one after the other.
+Ramban: This is due to the principle cited in the Midrash Tanchuma, "Whatever happened to the Avos is a sign that it would later happen to their children."
+Ramban (as well as other commentaries) proceeds to interpret them, one after the other.
 1

-What does the Torah mean when it writes that Avram 'passed in the land'?
+What does the Torah mean when it writes that Avraham "passed in the land"?

-Seforno: It means that Avraham did not stop in any one place until Hashem told him to, as Hashem had instructed him (in Pasuk 1).
+Seforno: It means that Avraham did not stop in any one place until HaSh-m told him to, as HaSh-m had instructed him (in 12:1).
 1

 Why did Avraham go specifically to Shechem - seeing as he did not stay there anyway?

-Ramban #2: Avraham established ownership over Shechem even before Hashem gave him the land, 3 a hint that his children (Yakov, in Parshas Vayishlach) would acquire it before the Kena'ani reached the stage that they were unworthy and had to be expelled from the land.
-4 And that is why Hashem ordered Avraham to acquire the land and to do various acts that would resemble things that were destined to happen to his descendants later.
+Ramban #2: Avraham established ownership over Shechem even before HaSh-m gave him the land, 3 a hint that his children (i.e. Yaakov, see Bereishis 33: 18-20) would acquire it before the Kena'ani reached the stage that they were unworthy and had to be expelled from the land.
+4 That is why HaSh-m ordered Avraham to acquire the land and to do various acts that would resemble things that were destined to happen to his descendants later.
 5

-Moshav Zekenim: Below, Avraham said "I am childless" (I will not have heirs)!
+Moshav Zekenim: Even much later, we find that Avraham said, "I am childless (i.e. I will not have heirs)!"
+(15:2).
 Initially, he thought that he will have children due to Tefilah.
 When he delayed to have children, he despaired.

-And in Pasuk 8, the Torah describes how Avraham pitched his tent between Beis-Kel and Ai, because [Ai] this would be the first place that Yehoshua would conquer in the conquest of Kena'an [excluding Yericho, which was conquered miraculously - Rav Chevel].
+In Pasuk 12:8, the Torah describes how Avraham pitched his tent between Beis-El and Ai, because [Ai] this would be the first place that Yehoshua would conquer in the conquest of Kena'an [excluding Yericho, which was conquered miraculously - Rav Chavel].

 In similar vein, he explains how the Nevi'im would issue commands to their disciples or to kings to perform acts that allude to imminent historical events.
-As an example, he cites Yirmeyah ha'Navi, who ordered his disciple Baruch to take the Sefer that he had just written about the evils that would befall Bavel, read it, and then to tie a stone on to it and throw it into the river, adding - 'so will Bavel sink!'
-In fact, he explains, sometimes those acts not only indicated what the future had in store, but determined it.
+As an example, he cites Yirmeyah ha'Navi, who ordered his disciple to take the Sefer that he had just written about the evils that would befall Bavel, read it, and then to tie a stone on to it and throw it into the river, adding - "so will Bavel sink!"
+(Yirmeyahu 51: 59-64) In fact, he explains, sometimes those acts not only indicated what the future had in store, but determined it.